Peg Leg Porker

 0/10 Ranking: 6.5/10 and 8.5/10

-Description: Both sauces are tomato based, but the spicy has a mustard vinegar after finish that is pretty good.
-Original is nothing special though
+Description: Both sauces are tomato-based, but the spicy one has a mustard vinegar aftertaste that is pretty good.
+Original is nothing special, though

 Interior & Menu Photos